merwaaan/bevy_spritesheet_animation/README.md

 > [!WARNING]
 > An animation should be created only once and then assigned to as many sprites as you need.
-> Creating identical animations gives more work to the plugin and may degrade performance!
+> Creating identical animations gives more work to the plugin and may degrade performance.

 ## Interaction with Bevy's built-in components